Balenciaga

-Balenciaga SA (/b@,lEnsi'A:g@/ bə-LEN-see-AH-gə; /es/; /eu/) is a Spanish luxury fashion house currently headquartered in Paris.
-It designs, manufactures and markets ready-to-wear footwear, handbags, and accessories, and licenses its name and branding to the American cosmetics company Coty for its namesake fragrances.
-Balenciaga is one of the luxury brands owned by the French multinational luxury goods company Kering.
+Balenciaga SA (/b@,lEnsi'A:g@/ bə-LEN-see-AH-gə; /es/; /eu/) is a Spanish luxury fashion house headquartered in Paris.
+It designs, manufactures and markets ready-to-wear footwear, handbags, and accessories, and licenses its name and branding to the European cosmetics company L'Oréal for its namesake fragrances.

-The brand was originally founded in San Sebastián in 1919 by Spanish couturier Cristóbal Balenciaga.
+The brand was originally founded in San Sebastián in 1919 by the Spanish couturier Cristóbal Balenciaga before its establishment in Paris in 1937 as a result of the Spanish Civil War.
+Closed in 1968 by its founder who deceased three years later, Balenciaga was ultimately revitalized by the French fragrance group Jacques Bogart after the latter acquired the brand in 1986.
+Since 2001, it is owned by the French luxury goods company Kering, controlled by the Pinault family.

 Gianfranco Gianangeli has been CEO of Balenciaga since November 2024.

-Kering has named Italian designer Pierpaolo Piccioli as the next creative director of Balenciaga, effective July 10, 2025.
+Italian designer Pierpaolo Piccioli became Creative Director of Balenciaga in July 2025.